 \section{Abstract}

-We investigate the existence and regularity of (locally) invariant manifolds nearby an approximately invariant set satisfying certain (geometric) hyperbolicity with respect to an abstract ``generalized'' dynamical system in a Banach space; such hyperbolicity is between normal hyperbolicity and partial hyperbolicity which has being studied in the finite-dimension and in some concrete PDEs.
-The ``generalized'' dynamical system is allowed to be non-smooth, non-Lipschitz, or even ``non-mapping'', making it applicable to both well-posed and ill-posed differential equations.
-As an illustration, we apply our results to study the dynamics of the whiskered tori.
+We investigate the existence and regularity of locally invariant manifolds near an approximately invariant set that satisfies a geometric hyperbolicity condition with respect to an abstract ``generalized" dynamical system in Banach spaces.
+This hyperbolicity framework, which we term partial normal hyperbolicity, bridges the gap between normal hyperbolicity and partial hyperbolicity--concepts previously studied in finite dimensions and specific PDE contexts.
+Our generalized dynamical system accommodates non-smooth, non-Lipschitz, and even ``non-mapping" dynamics, making it applicable to both well-posed and ill-posed differential equations.
+As an illustrative application, we employ our results to analyze the dynamics of whiskered tori.